ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w1d5 - b - JS - Arrays and Objects.md

   ```

 - array of arrays (aka. "two-dimensional array")
-  - ex: array of classes (each class is an array of student names)
+  - eg: array of classes (each class is an array of student names)

   ```js
   const school = [